Always wondered what a Bevel and Emboss Photoshop layer style is, and most importantly how to use it?

 The Technique dropdown menu allows you to set the overall shape of the Bevel and Emboss and includes the following options:

 - Smooth: This setting creates a smooth, rounded edge bevel.

 - Chisel Hard: This setting creates a hard, chiseled edge bevel.

 - Chisel Soft: This setting creates a rougher, chiseled edge bevel.

 Again, the best way to see the difference is to scroll through the settings with the Preview box checked.

-In the following example, you can see that text on the left is more smooth while the text on the right looks like it has been chiseled out of stone.
+In the following example, you can see that text on the left is smoother, while the text on the right looks as if it has been chiseled out of stone.

-In the following example, you can see how increasing the Depth makes the text look more 3-dimensional.
+In the following example, you can see how increasing the Depth makes the text look more three-dimensional.

-In the following example, you can see how the "up" text appear to come out of the page, while the "down" text appears to sink into the page.
+In the following example, you can see how the "up" text appears to come out of the page, while the "down" text appears to sink into the page.

 The Size slider sets the overall size of the Bevel and Emboss.
 A lower number creates a smaller effect that stays closer to the edges of your shape, while a larger number increases the Bevel and Emboss coverage to a bigger area of your shape.